tanmatt/QuoteOfTheDay/README.md

 - Fri Jul 12 07:10:22 2024 | History should be written as philosophy. - Voltaire
 - Sat Jul 13 07:00:07 2024 | Experience is simply the name we give our mistakes. - Oscar Wilde
 - Sun Jul 14 07:00:07 2024 | When you come to a fork in the road, take it. - Yogi Berra
+- Mon Jul 15 07:00:12 2024 | It just seems awfully mean.
+But sometimes, the ends justify the mean. - Michael Scott